jrmi/ricochet.js/Readme.md

 - A JSON store similar to jsonbox.io (Key/Value & List)
 - A file store
-- A Remote Remote procedure call.
-Yeah remote twice is on purpose.
+- A Side procedure call.
+A Remote procedure call where procedure lives side by side with your frontend code.

 ### JSON store